 This sometimes manifests as improved focus and concentration and the disappearance of brain fog with improved mental clarity.

 ✔ Calmer stomach

-A ketogenic diet can lead to a calmer stomach, less gas, less cramps and pain, and often an improvement in the symptoms of colitis and syndrome of the excitatory colon.
+A Ketogenic diet can lead to a calmer stomach, less gas, less cramps and pain, and often an improvement in the symptoms of colitis and syndrome of the excitation colon.